Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 - **Flask-RESTful** (command line: <code>pip install flask-restful</code>).
 This code was developed using Flask Restful 0.3.7.
 This library allows you to run the dummy recommendation service locally; almost all students will want to do this, at least to start out with.
 - **Python-Dotenv** (command line: <code>pip install python-dotenv</code>).
 This code was developed using Python-Dotenv 0.10.3.
 - **Requests** (command line: <code>pip install requests</code>).
 This code was developed using Requests 2.22.0.
-- **Bson** - questionable?
-May already be included in Pymongo (see also https://api.mongodb.com/python/current/api/index.html)

 ## Sources Included in this Repository